 Our employees are the key to delivering excellent public services and must perform their roles in a professional, ethical and compassionate way.
-In return, we recognise our responsibilities as an employer to provide a working environment where our people feel able to bring their unique personal qualities to the workplace.
+In return, we recognise our responsibilities as an employer and are committed to promoting Fair Work to guide our approach and to provide a working environment where our people feel able to bring their unique personal qualities to the workplace.

-We are committed to continuous improvement.
+We are committed to continuous

+improvement.
 As well as looking at ways to develop and redesign business services, we are driving forward a transformation agenda so that we deliver services that continue to protect Scotland's modern day communities.

-So that we can respond to and resolve a wider range of societal risks and challenges, plans are already developing to widen the role of our firefighters and reconfigure our frontline workforce.
+So that we can respond to and resolve a wider range of societal risks and challenges, there is a need to broaden the role of our firefighters and reconfigure our frontline workforce.
+To do so will mean we will be in the best position to complement our partners across a range of sectors to support joint aspirations to improve the safety and wellbeing of Scotland's people.

 We also want to ensure that we are prepared to respond to severe weather and to deliver a more holistic approach to harm prevention.
-In doing so the long term benefits of transformation will deliver:
+In doing so the long-term benefits of transformation will deliver: